tear123/mydoc/mydoc.md

     return $output;
 }
   ```
- 1. add this code to the fetch-data.php inside the if else loop
+ 1. add this code to the fetch-data.php inside the if else loop.

   ```bash
 else if(isset($_POST['keyword'])){